kilfour/QuickMGenerate/README.md

 The only exception to the component rule is when it would lead to an infinite loop.

+An overload exists which allows for controlling potentially recursive generation: `.Component(int maxDepth)` maxDepth N means: I want up to N levels of actual structure.
+See `.Tree()` for a more detailed explanation

 *Note :* The Component 'generator' does not actually generate anything, it only influences further generation.